 The 5 Layers of an AI Business Operating System (And Which One Is Killing Your Revenue Right Now)

-Layer 2 Deep Dive - The AI Triage and Routing Engine: How Smart Service Businesses Stop Treating Every Lead the Same
+Layer 2 Deep Dive: The AI Triage and Routing Engine for Service Businesses

 Not every inquiry deserves the same response.
 Emergency HVAC calls should reach a dispatcher in 90 seconds.
 General maintenance inquiries can go into a booking sequence.
 AI triage is the logic that knows the difference - and routes accordingly without anyone picking up the phone.